logo

 Advertising rules that include sector-specific legislation if applicable.
 However, remember that the interpretation of the legality of an ad can be subjective and may depend on local jurisprudence and regulator interpretations.
 Therefore, in case of doubt, it is important to seek legal advice.

-At Letslaw by RSM, we have digital lawyers specialized in advertising law.
+At Letslaw, we have digital lawyers specialized in advertising law.
 Do not hesitate to contact us if you need advice in this area, and we will do our best to provide you with individualized service tailored to your needs.

 Contact Us